 Not all boards of education are elected: “Type I” school districts, those in cities, have an appointed board of education.
 “Type II” school districts—all local districts in municipalities other than cities, all consolidated school districts, and all regional school districts—can have either an elected board of education, where the board consists of nine members (unless by law the number was reduced to three, five or seven members) elected at annual school elections for terms of three years, or appointed board of education, where members are appointed by the mayor or other chief executive officer of the municipality for five-year terms (for five-member boards) and three-year terms (for seven- and nine-member boards).

-Primaries ballots only:
+Primary election ballots only:

-- State Committee (Male and Female): Each of the major parties has a party structure that is comprised of elected committee men and committee women.
+- State Committee (Male and Female*): Each of the major parties has a party structure that is comprised of elected committee men and committee women.
 The party committees endorse and work to elect party candidates to all state and local positions (e.g., mayor, council).
-State Committee members are elected in the primaries, every 4 years.
+State Committee members are elected in primary elections, every 4 years.
 The Republican Party Committee has two representatives from each of the 21 counties; The Democratic Party Committee is made up of 98 total votes that are apportioned among the counties based on total population of each county, with equal numbers of men and women in the committee. (more)

 - County Committee (Male and Female*): Each of the major parties has staffed committees in each county.
 County committees appoint positions, endorse state-wide and local candidates, and help them get elected.
 They also design the county ballots, whose form can strongly sway the results of elections.
 County committees receive a budget from the Party, and have considerable influence over the identification and promotion of local candidates for office.